awesomeeng/awesome-log/README.md

 ## Log Levels

-AwesomeLog starts with five basic Log Levels: Access, Error, Warn, Info, Debug by default).
+AwesomeLog starts with five basic Log Levels: ACCESS, ERROR, WARN, INFO, DEBUG by default).
 Each of these associated methods on the Log instance to allow you to easily use them.
 So for the default levels you get
 ```
 Log.access(...)
 Log.error(...)